M Countdown

 M Countdown (Korean: 엠카운트다운) is a South Korean music program broadcast by Mnet from the CJ E&M Center Studio in Sangam-dong, Mapo District, Seoul.
 It features appearances by popular music artists who also perform live on stage.
-First hosted by Leeteuk, Shindong, and Kangin of Super Junior, the show has had several other celebrities serve as emcees through the years.
-Miyeon of (G)I-dle and Joohoney of Monsta X are the current hosts of M Countdown as of 2023.
+First hosted by Leeteuk, Shindong, and Kangin of Super Junior, the show has had various celebrity emcees through the years.
+As of March 2025, M Countdown is hosted by Sung Han-bin of Zerobaseone and Myung Jae-hyun of BoyNextDoor.

 Broadcast

 M Countdown airs live on domestic television at 6PM KST every Thursday.
 Live streaming is available internationally via the M Countdown On Air page on Mwave's website.

 In the Philippines, online multi-view live broadcast of the show is available via gigafest.smart.
-It began airing on the free-to-air TV5 network from January 31, 2021, however due to low ratings on the network, it will conclude on March 6, 2022.
-Full episodes with English subtitles are shown every Sunday night, along with another K-Chart show Music Bank on GMA HallyPop.
+It began airing on the free-to-air TV5 network from January 31, 2021, however due to low ratings on the network, it was concluded on March 6, 2022.
+Full episodes with English subtitles are shown every Sunday night, along with another K-Chart show Music Bank on GMA Hallypop.
 Meanwhile, some episodes of M Countdown like Hot Debut and Comeback Stages are already available on YouTube Philippines since January 2022.

 Segments

-Current segments on the show include MCD Dance Challenge, MCD Vocal Challenge, Storage M, and M Studio.
+Current segments on the show include Cha-Cha-Cha, MCD Dance Challenge, MCD Vocal Challenge, Storage M, and M Studio.
 Discontinued segments formerly aired include: B'SHOP (songwriter Bang Si-hyuk introduced a selection of hit songs), MCD Drama (show-hosts acted out various scenarios), MCD News (reported music industry news), and MCD Ranking (ranked celebrities based on certain topics).